10 ways purposeful business will evolve in 2020

 With the political world in tumult, businesses are poised to fill void that governments and the public can’t address alone.
 Increasingly, today’s companies have the will and wherewithal to lead the way in addressing urgent social and environmental issues.

 “Corporations are stepping up to play a critical role in building a more prosperous and regenerative economy,” said Melissa Orozco, founder and CEO, of Yulu PR.
-“Global brands like Ben & Jerry’s, Tesla ,and Patagonia are among those placing ‘social’ at the forefront of their enterprise—putting purpose alongside, or even ahead of, profit.”
+“Global brands like Ben & Jerry’s, Tesla, and Patagonia are among those placing ‘social’ at the forefront of their enterprise—putting purpose alongside, or even ahead of, profit.”

 In 2019, the Business Roundtable made a groundbreaking announcement that the purpose of a corporation was no longer to just to serve shareholders, but also employees, communities, and society at large.
 Since then, we’ve seen a flood of companies working to adopt, evolve, or enhance their purpose beyond profits.

-“Between the U.S. election, global unrest, tariffs, and climate change, among other urgent issues, 2020 is going to be a roller coaster of a year,” said Annie Longsworth, executive managing director of social impact and sustainability at RF Binder.
+“Between the U.S. election, global unrest, tariffs, and climate change, among other urgent issues, 2020 is going to be a roller coaster of a year,” says Annie Longsworth, executive managing director of social impact and sustainability at RF Binder.
 “Companies and their employees will be easily distracted and pulled in a lot of directions.
 A well-established and integrated purpose can help keep you on track.”

 Salesforce CEO Marc Benioff echoed this sentiment in a recent New York Times op-ed, calling on business leaders to invest in a new wave of capitalism, one that places the value of people and the environment on par with profit.
 Finally, long-term social value is beginning to matter more than short-term gains.

-“Purpose today is a buzz word., Only a few companies are able to have their purpose truly permeate internal rituals and processes, management, innovation, and the actual customer experience,” says Fabio Milnitzky, cofounder and CEO of IN.
+“Purpose today is a buzzword.
+Only a few companies are able to have their purpose truly permeate internal rituals and processes, management, innovation, and the actual customer experience,” says Fabio Milnitzky, cofounder and CEO of IN.

 Purpose is difficult to get right, and easy to get wrong.
 As more companies pursue purpose, not all will do so authentically.
 The biggest mistake?
 Rushing the process.